REQUEST FOR APPLICATIONS (RFA)

 The stories, must be telecast, broadcast, published or uploaded online, depending on whichever medium the stories are produced for within the specified period of one quarter.

-The selected grantee will work with an SMP-designated mentor to produce a journalistically balanced story.
+The selected grantee will work with designated mentor to produce a journalistically balanced story.
 This will involve the entire process from story selection, to researching, human angling, script drafting, interviewing and production of final product.

 Impact: The story must have a clearly defined objective.
 Why is the story being done and what impact is it likely to have?
 Stories without any purpose should be discouraged.